Billionaire Profile

 Early Life

 Adam Neumann was born on April 25, 1979, in Beersheba, Israel.
-His parents divorced when he was seven, leading to frequent moves and a childhood marked by instability.
-By the age of 22, he had lived in 13 different homes.
-Neumann served as a junior officer in the Israeli Navy.
-He also struggled with dyslexia, which he overcame in his early years.
-This upbringing shaped his resilience and drive, qualities that would later influence his entrepreneurial endeavors.
+His parents divorced when he was seven, and he lived in numerous homes throughout his childhood.
+Neumann served in the Israeli Navy.
+He also struggled with dyslexia, which impacted his early education.

 Rise to Success